evan361425/ts-jose/README.md

 > [!Note]
 >
-> This package's version will FOLLOW the version of JOSE
+> This package's version **will follow the version of JOSE** but should not
+> provide any breaking changes.

 - [JWT](#jwt)
   - [verify](#verify)